gnudatalanguage/gdl/README.md

 GDL development had been started by **Marc Schellens** back in early noughties and has since continued with help of a team of maintainers, developers, packagers and thanks to feedback from users.

-IDL is a registered trademark of [Harris Geospatial Solutions](https://www.harrisgeospatial.com) PV-WAVE is a product of [Rogue Wave Software](https://www.roguewave.com)
+IDL is a registered trademark of [Harris Geospatial Solutions](https://www.harrisgeospatial.com).
+PV-WAVE is a product of [Rogue Wave Software](https://www.roguewave.com).

 Overview
 --------

-GDL is a domain-specific language and data analysis environment.
+GDL is a domain-specific programming language and a data analysis environment.
-As a programming language, GDL is dynamically-typed, array-oriented, vectorised and has object-oriented programming capabilities.
+As a language, it is dynamically-typed, array-oriented, vectorised and has object-oriented programming capabilities.
 GDL library routines handle numerical calculations, data visualisation, signal/image processing, interaction with host OS and data input/output.